open-contracting/standard-development-handbook/docs/profiles/technical/deployment.rst

 Review pull requests and recent changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow the `standard’s instructions <../../standard/technical/deployment.html#review-pull-requests-and-recent-changes>`__, substituting the profile’s extensions for core extensions.
+Follow the :ref:`standard's instructions<standard/technical/deployment:Review pull requests and recent changes>`, substituting the profile’s extensions for core extensions.

 Create new releases of core extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The governance process will establish whether to create a new release of any core extensions within the profile.
-If appropriate, follow the `standard’s instructions <../../standard/technical/deployment.html#create-new-versions-of-core-extensions>`__.
+If appropriate, follow the :ref:`standard's instructions<standard/technical/deployment:Create new versions of core extensions>`.

 2. Perform periodic updates, if appropriate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~